Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-windows.md

 First, check that you entered the right IP in the `ax` command.
 If you still cannot connect, the output of `ax nodes ls` and the returns one of the two possible reasons (if you are using the ActyxOS Node Manager, you can see this info in the Status tab):

 - **ActyxOS is not reachable.**
 This means that ActyxOS is not running on your node.
 Please click on the ActyxOS icon on your home screen.
-If ActyxOS is running, you can see it in the notifications overview of your Windows device.
+If ActyxOS is running, you can see it in the notifications overview of your Windows device
 - **Host is not reachable.** This means that your development machine cannot connect to your node.
-Please check that your development machine and your node are in the same network, and your firewall(s) allows them to connect via port 4457.
+Please check that your development machine and your node are in the same network, and your firewall(s) allows them to connect via port 4457